miguelaw/Eat-Da-Burger/README.md

 This application demonstrates a simple full stack application with a front end implemented with HTML/CSS and elements from Bootstrap's framework and the backend implemented with Node.js and Express.
 HTML templating is done with the help of Handlebars.

-The user enters the name of a burger to add it to the menut (this also adds the new burger entry into the MySQL database).
+The user enters the name of a burger to add it to the menu (this also adds the new burger entry into the MySQL database).
+<img src="./public/assets/images/1.jpg" alt="Burger App" height="600">

 The burger entry is added as *available* on the menu and placed on the left side of the screen.
+<img src="./public/assets/images/2.jpg" alt="Burger App" height="600">

 The user then eats any burger by clicking on it, which moves it into the adjacent column and updates its status to the database.

-<img src="./public/assets/images/1.jpg" alt="Burger App" height="600">

-<img src="./public/assets/images/2.jpg" alt="Burger App" height="600">

 <img src="./public/assets/images/3.jpg" alt="Burger App" height="600">

 ## Demo